lampame/LampaC/SUBMODULE_UPDATES.md

 ### 1. Auto Update Submodules (`auto-update-submodules.yml`)

-**Purpose**: Automatically updates submodules and creates pull requests with changes.
+**Purpose**: Automatically updates submodules directly to main branch.

 **Features**:
 - Runs daily at 02:00 UTC
 - Can be triggered manually via workflow_dispatch
-- Creates detailed pull requests with commit information
+- Updates submodules to latest commits
-- Shows which submodules were updated
+- Commits and pushes directly to main branch
 - Safe: only commits if there are actual changes

 **When it runs**: